bitburner-official/bitburner-src/markdown/bitburner.stockmarketconstants.md

 ## StockMarketConstants interface

-Constants used for the stockmarket game mechanic.
+Constants used for the stock market game mechanic.

 **Signature:**